adamante/sagenda-calendar-wp/readme.txt

 = 1.3.0 =
 * ADDED : Event title (when checked "display in frontend") can be now displayed also in the calendar view.
 Was only in list view until today.
 * ADDED : Coupon code.
-If your customers registed a paid event, they can now enter coupon code (aka : discount code).
+If your customers book a paid event, they can now enter coupon code (aka : discount code).
 * IMPROVED : if there's a paid event and the payment module isn't activated we display an error message.
 * IMPROVED : registration form layout is better (again).